jingzhangsun/jingzhangsun.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Associate Researcher at Hainan University since 2023, working on [Nuclear Medicine Image Processing, Medical Physics, and Artificial Intelligence-based Security](https://scs.hainanu.edu.cn/info/1051/2659.htm).
+I am currently an Associate Professor at Hainan University since 2023, working on [Nuclear Medicine Image Processing and Medical Physics](https://scs.hainanu.edu.cn/info/1051/2659.htm).
 Prior to this, I obtained my Ph.D. from the University of Macau, advised by [Prof. Greta S.P.
 Mok](https://big.fst.um.edu.mo/) at Biomedical ImaginG Laboratory (BIG) in Department of Electrical and Computer Engineering.

 Smart Medical Imaging Laboratory (SMILab) consists of 12 members at present.
-To date, we have 2 research articles accepted at Medical Physics and EJNMMI Physics, 2 abstracts accepted at the annual meeting of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), as well as 2 summaries accepted at the IEEE Nuclear Science Symposium and Medical Imaging Conference (NSS/MIC) with 1 oral presentation (To be updated).
+To date, we have 2 research articles accepted at Medical Physics and EJNMMI Physics, 4 abstracts accepted at the annual meeting of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), as well as 2 summaries accepted at the IEEE Nuclear Science Symposium and Medical Imaging Conference (NSS/MIC) with 1 oral presentation (To be updated).

 News
 ======
+- 2026/03/17 **Chunhao(Master student)** and **Zhuoyuan(Master student)**'s abstracts were accepted by the 2026 SNMMI
-- 2025/12/15 **Chunhao(Year 3 Master student)**'s full research paper was accepted by the EJNMMI Physics
+- 2025/12/15 **Chunhao(Master student)**'s full research paper was accepted by the EJNMMI Physics
-- 2025/11/26 **Jiahui(Year 3 Master student)**'s full research paper was accepted by the Medical Physics.
+- 2025/11/26 **Jiahui(Master student)**'s full research paper was accepted by the Medical Physics
-- 2025/10/24 **Chunhao(Year 3 Master student)** and **Zhuoyuan(Year 2 Master student)** were awarded Outstanding Graduate Student of HNU in 2025.
+- 2025/10/24 **Chunhao(Master student)** and **Zhuoyuan(Master student)** were awarded Outstanding Graduate Student of HNU in 2025
 - 2025/09/22 **Dr. Sun** was recognised as High-level Talent (Type D) of Hainan Free Trade Port (Youth Top-notch Talent Support Program of Hainan Province)
 - 2025/09/16 **Chunhao(Master student)** was awarded National Scholarship
 - 2025/09/16 **Chunlei(Research assistant)** was awarded BYD Scholarship